Can You Get COVID-19 Through Your Eyes?

 Cover your mouth and nose with a tissue when you cough or sneeze, or use the inside of your elbow.
 Throw tissues in the trash immediately after using them.

-In addition, the American Academy of Ophthalmology says wearing glasses might block infected respiratory droplets from going into your eyes.
+In addition, AAO says wearing glasses might block infected respiratory droplets from going into your eyes.
 However, they might not provide full protection, since droplets can still travel to your eyes through the exposed sides, tops and bottoms of the glasses.
 Wrap-around safety goggles might be a more effective alternative for those in direct contact with affected individuals.

-Meanwhile, a growing number of health care professionals and disease specialists recommend wearing a non-medical face mask when outside your home to prevent unknowingly spreading the coronavirus.
+Wearing a non-medical face mask outside your home also can help control spread of the coronavirus.
 In many cases, people who have the virus don’t realize they could be infecting others because they aren’t exhibiting any symptoms.